 For startups and small businesses, unearthing the hidden talent within the organisation is crucial.
 Not only can it help them accelerate growth while increasing productivity and profitability, but it can also help develop a clear career path.

-Of course, training and developing employees is easier said than done.
+Of course, training and developing employees is much easier said than done.
 Emerging startups are not always blessed with huge budgets, so assigning a significant amount of money to develop current employees is unlikely to be high up the list of priorities.

 However, understanding how they can successfully identify employees with potential to become great leaders is not easy.
 Leaders come in different guises; knowing how to spot and nurture them can be tricky and time-consuming.

 “I have always believed that the way you treat your employees is the way they will treat your customers and that people flourish when they are praised."